10 Things That Require Zero Talent

 by Helen Godfrey, MA, NCC, BCC, LPC

 I cannot take credit for this list or title.
 Unfortunately, I don’t know whom to credit.
 I have seen this posted on LinkedIn time and time again as a picture of a whiteboard with these 10 items listed.
 I really love this list and thought it might be helpful to go into each item in a little more detail.
+Here is the infographic if you would like a quick overview.

 So yes, it is true, this list does not require talent, but it does require effort and, in some cases, learning new skills.
 The great thing about a new skill is that it can be learned.
 I feel extremely confident that anyone who is interested in leveraging these important qualities can definitely do so.